 • 1 tsp vanilla extract

-• 1 1/2 cup shredded zucchini (roughly 1 medium zucchini)
+• 1 1/2 cup grated zucchini (roughly 1 medium zucchini)

 • 1/3 cup toppings – chocolate chips, chopped walnuts, white chocolate chips, etc. (optional)